MickaelAraujs/portfolio/README.md

 ## Execute

-the website is deployed on the following address: https://mickaelaraujo.netlify.app/
+the website is deployed on the following address: http://mickaelaraujo.me or https://mickaelaraujo.netlify.app/

 If you want to run this project on your own machine, you just need to: